Bejmach/Bejmach/README.md

 # I have no idea for that, so I will just throw some stuff about me in semi random order.
+> quick info, I like to leave earser eggs/references to thigs I like in my projects
 ## Programing languages I used so far:
 - cpp(want it to have advantages of rust)
 - rust(want it to have advantages of cpp)